 Video of the Day

-Modular origami is a 3-D folded paper art in which figures are created by assembling pre-folded shapes into elaborate sculpture.
+Modular origami is a 3D folded paper art in which figures are created by assembling prefolded shapes into elaborate sculptures.
 A typical modular swan, which might be used as a centerpiece at a wedding ceremony, could be built from hundreds of folded triangles.
 These elaborate modular origami swans are a true labor of love, so add them to your list of origami goals if you're a beginner.